Did Trump break the law in his call to Georgia’s secretary of state? Some lawyers say yes.

 On the state level, Trump’s call could also have violated a Georgia statute.

-Leigh Ann Webster, a criminal defense attorney in Atlanta, told The Post that in Georgia, Trump could run afoul of a state law that makes it illegal to cause someone else to partake in election fraud — by soliciting, requesting, or commanding it.
+Leigh Ann Webster, a criminal defense attorney in Atlanta, told The Post that in Georgia, Trump could run afoul of a state law that makes it illegal to cause someone else to partake in election fraud — by soliciting, requesting or commanding it.

-That’s the same statute cited on Sunday by David J. Worley, the Georgia election board member who asked Raffensperger to investigate Trump.
+That’s the same statute cited Sunday by David J. Worley, the Georgia election board member who asked Raffensperger to investigate Trump.
 In his email to the GOP official, Worley said that “probable cause” may exist to find violations of that law.

 “It’s a crime to solicit election fraud, and asking the secretary to change the votes is a textbook definition of election fraud,” Worley said in an interview with The Post.